erutan/sierra-conditions/content/conditions/trips.md

 ## High Sierra Topix

 A [classic message board](http://www.highsierratopix.com/) with a lot of good beta on it.
 If you want a little bit more info than what Secor has for a cross country pass (or just whether some unnamed area is doable), this is a good place to run a search.
-There's also some posts for current mosquito conditions etc.
+There's also some posts for current mosquito conditions, annual trip report threads, etc.

 ## Climber.org